therealhackmeehan/ubacktest_docs/src/content/docs/Creating/fundamentals.md

 ### Where to Place the Trading Signals?

 The returned data must include a column called `signal` (case insensitive) with trading signals.
-You can add additional columns for analysis, but the `signal` column is essential.
+You can (and should) add additional columns for analysis, but the `signal` column is essential.

 :::caution
 If your table lacks a column named `signal`, your strategy will fail.
 Our software specifically looks for this column!